 The Julia Anne Kirsch Foundation, a non-profit 501(c)(3) organization, is dedicated to improving the lives of those with significant developmental disabilities and their families.
 The Foundation honors the memory of a very special girl, Julia Anne Kirsch, who had multiple disabilities and faced many medical challenges.
 It was through Julia that her parents, Teri and Cliff, became aware of the real challenges and barriers that the disabled and their families face every day of their lives.
 It was also through Julia that they learned of the special potential each individual holds and that they and their families can lead a full and happy life.

-Our annual Hoops Clinic for Special Needs Kids begins on Sunday, January 5th and runs through February 9, 2020.
+We are so excited to restart our basketball clinics this winter.
 “Mighty Mike” Simmel, the founder of Bounce Out the Stigma (www.bounceoutthestigma.org), will once again run the clinics.
-Mighty Mike’s program seeks to empower children and . . .
+Mighty Mike’s program seeks to empower children and teens by instilling self-confidence and improving motor . . .